-Cerys Cook (Director of People and Culture at The PUR Company and a competitive obstacle course racing athlete) took part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Cerys Cook (Director of People and Culture at The PUR Company and a competitive obstacle course racing athlete) took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Cerys Cook is a solo parent of two, the Director of People and Culture at The PUR Company and a competitive obstacle course racing (OCR) athlete.

 Professionally, Cerys joined PUR in January 2016 as their first HR leader with the objective to build a first in class team, drive high-level performance, and establish a PUR-ly amazing culture.
 As a non-traditional HR professional, Cerys owns culture and adamantly believes in the power of people.
 She works tirelessly and strategically alongside Jay Klein, Founder & CEO, to build PUR into a truly global organization.

 Alex: What is your life’s purpose?